header graphic

 Autothermal Thermophilic Aerobic Digestion (ATAD) Upgrades

 The Baldwinsville-Seneca Knolls Wastewater Treatment Plant (BSK) harnesses Autothermal Thermophilic Aerobic Digestion (ATAD) technology, for processing biosolids.
 ATAD uses the metabolic heat generated by the microbes digesting sludge to maintain high temperatures without needing an external heat source.
-ATAD also uses the nutrients present in the sludge to support microbial growth and activity, enhancing the breakdown of organic material, resulting in the production of Class A biosolids.
-The high temperatures achieved during ATAD effectively reduce pathogens, making the biosolids safe for potential use in land applications and other beneficial reuse options.
+ATAD also uses the nutrients present in the sludge to support microbial growth and activity, enhancing the breakdown of organic material.

 Various WEP Locations